bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 And with that I thought, okay, let's do that.
 And yeah, then was summer 2019.
 I started with my first pull requests.
-The very first thing I did was just graphing for to-do in capital letters, just to see what is there.
+The very first thing I did was just grepping for to-do in capital letters, just to see what is there.
 At first, of course, getting familiar with the build environment, running the tests and everything.
 Then the first PR got approved, you dig more and more into the code and it became more fun over the time.
 And at that time, you probably remember there was this pandemic shortly after.